Sean Feucht: Biography

+Feucht was born in Montana, the son of a dermatologist.
+He began playing music and leading church youth group worship in his teenage years.
+New Apostolic Reformation (NAR) prophet Lou Engle's recordings of prayers and prophecies made an impact on Feucht in the late 1990s; he was part of Engle and NAR apostle Ché Ahn's prayer rallies, TheCall, in the 2000s.
+Ahn and Engle became spiritual mentors to Feucht.

 Feucht founded Burn 24-7, a prayer and worship movement, in 2005 while attending Oral Roberts University, and Light a Candle in 2010, an international outreach movement which hosts short term mission trips and child sponsorships.
 He also founded Hold the Line, a movement intended "to inform, educate, and inspire" young people to become politically active and oppose "the progressive agenda being forced upon America."

 2020 congressional campaign

 Feucht ran as a Republican for California's 3rd congressional district in 2020, coming in third place with 14% of the votes, finishing behind John Garamendi and Tamika Hamilton in the March 3 primary.
 Feucht ran a socially conservative campaign, which was against high taxes and staunchly critical of abortion calling it "the slaughter of the unborn and the newborn."
-Some other issues he wanted to focus on were homelessness and affordable housing in California, and he wanted to give parents more rights regarding mandatory vaccination and sex education.
+Other issues he wanted to focus on included homelessness and affordable housing in California, and expanded parental rights regarding mandatory vaccination and sex education.